chrisallick/ofxCvFacialRecognitionVideo/README.md

 compile and run the app (fingers crossed) and when you look into your camera your face should be highlighted in the list of peeps.

-Big ups to Lab at Rockwell (Brott Renfer and Quiz Kennedy)
+Big ups to Lab at Rockwell http://www.rockwellgroup.com/lab for the help.